PyRope-E-Assessment/pyrope/docs/quickstart.rst

         def hints(self):
             yield 'It is a natural number.'
-            yield 'You can find it in the "Hitchhiker\'s Guide to the Galaxy."'
+            yield 'You can find it in the "Hitchhiker\'s Guide to the Galaxy".'

 Unit testing